Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Sparse approximation via structured SDPs

-The SDPs for the MPI set and GA are similar -- the non-negativity constraint is replaced by a SOS certificate.
-We omit stating the SDPs here explicitly (they can be found in \cite{Boss14} and \cite{Us}).

-By~\cite{BossRoA},~\cite{Boss14} and~\cite{Us} the sequences $d_k^*$ of optimal values of the corresponding SDPs from (\ref{SDP:RoAFiniteTimeDual}) for the ROA, for the MPI set and for the GA converge monotonically from above to the Lebesgue measure of the corresponding sets.
-Further the corresponding semi-algebraic set are outer approximations that get tight (with respect to Lebesgue measure discrepancy) when $(v,w)$ -- similarly for the MPI set and GA.
+By~\cite{Boss14}, the optimal values $d_k^*$ of (\ref{SDP:MPIDual}) converge monotonically from above to the Lebesgue measure of the MPI set.
+For optimal solutions $(v_k,w_k)$ of (\ref{SDP:MPIDual}), the sets are outer approximations that get tight (with respect to Lebesgue measure discrepancy) as $k \rightarrow \infty$.